ShimonMoldawskiy/DocValidator/README.md

 - **Cons**:
   - Introduces more complexity with the need for additional builder classes.
   - Sometimes a specific sequence of validation rules is necessary.

+#### 4. Strategy Pattern
+The Strategy pattern is used in the `DocRuleBuilder` class to allow support for the custom validation rules.

+- **Pros**:
+  - The system can dynamically select different validation strategies based on the rule code, allowing for highly customizable behavior.
+  - The logic for how field values are validated is separated from the core processing logic, making it easier to extend or modify validation strategies.

+- **Cons**:
+  - Code evaluation function is prone to code injection vulnerabilities.
+  - Lack of Type Safety: Runtime evaluation means no compile-time error checking.
+  - Difficult Debugging: Dynamic code is harder to debug and trace.

 #### 5. Chain of Responsibility Pattern
 The Chain of Responsibility pattern is used in the `FieldRuleBuilder` class to pass field data through a chain of validation checks.